 Strategies for when starting an interaction where you worry you're going to blush

 Here the ideal approach is to not do anything, and handle any blushing using one of the suggestions I just covered.
 Though this is another situation where you might find it takes the pressure off to say something preemptively.
 For example, you could go, "Oh by the way, I turn red at the drop of a hat - my cheeks have a mind of their own - so don't pay any attention to it if it happens."

 Examine your anxiety-increasing beliefs about blushing

-People who worry about blushing do so because they see it as more eye-catching and shameful than it really is.
-It would be naive and patronizing to say people never notice blushing at all, or never say anything negative about it, but for the most part it's not that bad.
+People who worry about blushing do so because they see it as more eye catching and shameful than it really is.
+It would be naive and patronizing to say people never notice blushing at all, or never say anything negative about it, but for the most part it's not that horrible.